fontle/obsidianOLD/Economics/!Glossary/Observational Data.md

 For example:
 - **Surveys** with data collected from a sample of respondents.
-- **Institutional data** such as GDP, inflation, and financial indicies
+- **Institutional data** such as GDP, inflation, and financial indices
 - **Adminastrative Data** such as mortality data and insurance claims
 - **Data mining** from the metadate of digital transations.